 Requirements to Buy a Property

-- Freedom Pass (travel scheme for Greater London residents who are disabled and 60 years old or over)
+- Freedom Pass (for disabled residents or those that are 60 or over)

 - Mortgage statement